lmc-eu/spirit-design-system/packages/codemods/README.md

 > Codemods for migration to the newer version of the Spirit Design library.

-`spirit-codemods` is a **CLI tool** designed to assist you in migrating to the latest version of our Spirit Design System library.
+`spirit-codemods` is a **Command-line tool** designed to assist you in migrating to the latest version of our Spirit Design System library.
 This tool efficiently handles the removal of breaking changes and deprecations with simple commands.

-For React transformations, it utilizes the [jscodeshift][jscodeshift] library.
+For React transformations, it uses the [jscodeshift][jscodeshift] library.

 ## Install